Stocks rise broadly as indexes hover around record highs

-Stocks rose broadly in morning trading on Wall Street Thursday and put major indexes on a path to push past record highs.

-The S&P 500 rose 0.6% as of 10:15 a.m.
+The S&P 500 rose 0.9% as of 2:40 p.m.
 Eastern.
-Roughly 80% of stocks in the benchmark index made gains and it is hovering above the record close it set on Tuesday.
+Nearly 80% of stocks in the benchmark index made gains and it is hovering above the record close it set on Tuesday.

 Aside from Apple, Amazon and Starbucks will report their latest financial results later Thursday.